josephjredmond/Endprojekt/README.md

 #### Requirements
 Create a room in VR based on the Inctober List from 2019 (you can use one or more words from this list).
-+	In dem Raum bewegen können
++	Move inside the Room
-+	etwas greifen können
++	Grab and Move Objects
-+	ein Rätsel lösen
++	Solve a Mystery
-+	einen Sound im Game besitzen
++	Have sounds inside the Game
-+	animierter Globus (soll sich drehen) – kann irgendein rundes Objekt sein ähnlich wie ein Globus: drehbar und gekippt
++	animated Globe (should spin) – I can also be any round object as long as it can spin and rotate

-#### Daten:
+#### Data:
 + Development Platforms: Windows 8.1 / Unity Version 2019.1.14f1 / Visual Studio Code
 + Target Platform: Android Version 9
 + Reference Resolution: